pbrocks/symlinks/README.md

+# Symlinks

-This repo shows that symlinks created with a relative path are well suited in Git, as they can be ported across machines.
+This repo shows that symlinks created with a relative path are well-suited in Git, as they can be ported across machines.

 Checkout the `wrong_symlink` branch for an example of symbolic link.